 - Stratum Basale – this is the deepest layer of the five layers of the epidermis.
 This is where cells called Keratinocytes are formed before moving up to the surface of the epidermis before being shed as dead skin cells.

 - Hair follicles

-The Hyperdermis, the Subcutaneous Tissue, is the deepest layer of the skin.
-Like the Dermis this layer contains blood vessels and nerves but also fat.
+The Hypodermis, the Subcutaneous Tissue, is the deepest layer of the skin.
+Like the Dermis, this layer contains blood vessels and nerves but also fat.
 This fat works alongside the blood vessels to maintain an appropriate body temperature.